 Analyze your data and take action with sales reports

 Sales reporting is a key part of improving your team’s performance—but only if you and your reps act on the information.
 Assess your reports on a regular basis to take note of mistakes, identify strengths and weaknesses, and understand customer tendencies.
+A reliable sales dashboard helps with this.
 If you consistently reflect on your performance metrics and turn insights into action, you’ll be set to see an uptick in won deals.

 Follow the steps and use the templates above to create sales reports that don’t take too much time, display the right information, and pack maximum impact.